BoboTiG/python-mss/README.md

 Support
 ---

-You can see the support table [here](https://tiger-222.fr/tout/python-mss/support.html).
+You can see the [support table](https://tiger-222.fr/tout/python-mss/support.html).
 Feel free to try MSS on a system we had not tested, and let report us by creating an [issue](https://github.com/BoboTiG/python-mss/issues).

 Usage